MAHMOUDEZZ12/entrestate/src/ai/PRODUCT_BRIEF.md

 - **Cloud Translation API**: For translating brochures and listings into multiple languages.

 ### Search & Data Infrastructure:
-- **Discovery Engine API (Vertex AI Search)**: The core of our WhatsMAP search product.
+- **Discovery Engine API (Vertex AI Search)**: The core of our Entrestate search product.
 This will power the "Discover" feature and the standalone search engine.
 - **Google Custom Search API**: To be used by scraping and data ingestion tools to find new data sources.

 ### Orchestration & Infrastructure: